faculty - research|

-His research interests include: a) the development of computational and analytical models to study and forecast the spatial spread of infectious diseases; b) the development of agent-based models to create realistic representations of population dynamics; c) the study of human mobility and contact patterns using high-resolution large-scale de-identified location data; d) the development of computational frameworks that combine mechanistic epidemic models with machine learning/deep learning models; and e) the study of the evolution and structure of science and innovation.
-He is the lead developer of the current version of the Global Epidemic and Mobility model (GLEAM, https://www.gleamproject.org) and the coordinator of the Network Science Institute COVID-19 Mobility project (http://covid19.gleamproject.org/mobility).
+Chinazzi’s most recent work focuses on developing large-scale, data-driven computational models to study and forecast the spatial spread of infectious diseases; building near real-time epidemic intelligence solutions that combine mechanistic modeling approaches and deep learning frameworks; and analyzing individual level data to study the social determinants of health and the interplay between public health policies and economic outcomes.
+Furthermore, he is the lead developer of the current version of the Global Epidemic and Mobility model (GLEAM, https://www.gleamproject.org) and the coordinator of the Network Science Institute COVID-19 Mobility project (http://covid19.gleamproject.org/mobility).

 - Davis, J.T., Chinazzi, M., Perra, N. et al. Cryptic transmission of SARS-CoV-2 and the first COVID-19 wave.
 Nature 600, 127–132 (2021). https://doi.org/10.1038/s41586-021-04130-w

 - Nande, A., Sheen, J., Walters, E.L. et al. The effect of eviction moratoria on the transmission of SARS-CoV-2.
 Nature Communications, 12, 2274 (2021). https://doi.org/10.1038/s41467-021-22521-5

 - Wu, D., Chinazzi, M., Vespignani, A., Ma, Y., and Yu, R. Multi-fidelity Hierarchical Neural Processes.
 In Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining, KDD ’22 (2022). https://doi.org/10.1145/3534678.3539364